 Dried, aromatic seedlike fruits used in soups, stews, vegetable dishes, and cookies.
 Fresh caraway leaves make an attractive garnish.
 Medicinally, caraway fruits are taken for their digestive, and anti-flatulent properties.
 Plants grow 18-24 inches tall, airy umbels of white flowers produced in late spring or early summer.
 Can be grown as a summer annual, or biennial.
 In hot climates, caraway is usually grown as a cool season annual.
 Packet is 1 gram, about 300 seeds.

 How to Plant Caraway Seeds

-Direct sow into prepared seed beds in spring or fall, 1-2 seeds per inch, ¼ inch deep, in rows 12 inches apart.
+Direct sow caraway seeds into prepared seed beds in spring or fall, 1-2 seeds per inch, ¼ inch deep, in rows 12 inches apart.
 Kept at 68°F., germination is in 10-20 days.
-Thin to 6-8 inches apart.
+Thin caraway seedlings to 6-8 inches apart.

 Growing caraway: Full Sun, regular water.
-First year plants look like carrots, reaching 8 inches tall, sending down a deep taproot.
+First year plants look like carrots, reach 8 inches tall, send down a deep taproot.
 Second season, umbels of white or pink flowers appear on 2-3 foot stems.
-Often intercropped with beans or peas.
+Caraway is often intercropped with beans or peas.
 Harvest leaves as needed.
-Harvest seeds after flower heads have died and seeds have formed.
-Cut stems, tie together, hang upside down with a container underneath to catch falling seeds.
+Harvest seeds after flower heads have dried, seeds have formed.
+To dry: Cut stems, tie together, hang upside.
+Place a container underneath to catch falling seeds.